Table of Contents

 These stains are fecal matter and undigested blood meals left behind by bed bugs.
 They’re gross, but they can’t run and hide which makes them useful.

-Sometimes, bed bugs get squished while feeding in the middle of the night by unconscious itching, turning, and swatting.
+Bed bugs sometimes get squished while biting by unconscious itching, turning, and swatting.

 Bed Bug Eggs

 Bed bug aren’t tidy.
 Egg shells stick around and don’t get cleaned – leaving another convenient sign for you to look for.

 You can find eggs almost anywhere, although bed bugs prefer to lay them in cracks on rough surfaces.
 The cloth inside the seams of your mattress are a favorite spot, for example.

 Molts are priceless to professionals and amateurs alike.
 They look just like bed bugs and are easy to take a picture of.